fengwang/matrix/ReadMe.md

     }
 ```

-And we can also calculate the mean absolute value error, the output as small as
+And we can also evaluate the solver's accuracy with the mean absolute value error; the output as small as

  ```